MarkoDojkic/Prodavnica-OIE-Angular-Admin/README.md

 This project represents admin panel for e-commerce website (see "Prodavnica-OIE-Angular" repository).
-Front-end is done in Angular Angular version 11.2.14., back-end as Java Spring RESTFul services (located in src/assets folder) and MySQL is used for database.
+Front-end is done in Angular version 11.2.14., back-end as Java Spring RESTFul services (located in src/assets folder) and MySQL is used for database.

 To use you need firstly to start all REST services and then front-end application.
 Ports that will be occupied are as follows:
 &emsp;• 3306 - For SQL database